 This is a pretty simple and straightforward card, and is perfect if you’re looking for a basic, solid upgrade with no frills, a great build quality, and enough performance to handle all your day to day and basic creative stuff.

-- HDMI, DVI and CRT Out
+- HDMI, DVI and VGA output

-- HDMI, DVI and D-Sub Outputs
+- HDMI, Dual-link DVI and VGA ports

 - Low Profile Design